markahrens/mytungsten/src/content/blog/2007/bring-the-blogging-back.md

 ---

-<p>I havn’t posted much recently because I had to reload my mac and havn’t reinstalled ecto yet and I have been too lazy to go to the web interface to post.&nbsp; That is in conjunction with having about a billion things going on with the house, the kitten and softball over the last two weeks.&nbsp; That being said, I have a few comments about stuff that has happened and is noteworthy.</p>
+I havn’t posted much recently because I had to reload my mac and havn’t reinstalled ecto yet and I have been too lazy to go to the web interface to post.&nbsp; That is in conjunction with having about a billion things going on with the house, the kitten and softball over the last two weeks.&nbsp; That being said, I have a few comments about stuff that has happened and is noteworthy.

 <ul>